- Neil Jordan

 - Colin Farrell, Alicja Bachleda, Stephen Rea, Alison Barry

 - 111 min.

 - Release Date

 Irish writer-director Neil Jordan scripted his latest picture, Ondine, for star Colin Farrell, the former Irish bad-boy who has since reformed his wild ways to become an increasingly respectful actor.
 Farrell displays impressive vulnerability in the film, a characteristic that has served him well in his post-tabloid career, despite his rough-around-the-edges persona.
 Here the actor’s skills maintain a fine little fairy tale about extraordinary things happening to very normal people.
-The unique combination of hopeful fantasy and gritty, overcast realism marry in a heartwarming drama, not for children, but rather the child in every adult.
+The unique combination of hopeful fantasy and gritty, overcast realism marry in a heartwarming drama, not for children, but rather for the child in every adult.

 Farrell plays Syracuse, a loner fisherman who’s two years sober and struggling with his bumpy past.
 Mocking locals call him “Circus” in reference to his former drunkard, clownish ways—a name he cannot live down.
 One day he catches a young woman (Alicja Bachleda) in his nets and revives her.
 She tells Syracuse her name is Ondine, and that she doesn’t want to be seen by anyone but him.
 He takes her in, allows her to sleep in his home and tag along on fishing runs, and concedes to her demands that she not be seen.
 They spend several days together, and he finds that, strangely, when she sings on his boat, his luck seems to change, as only with her song are his fish nets packed and his lobster cages full.